OpenSees/OpenSeesDocumentation/source/user/manual/material/matTestCommands.rst

 .. function:: getStress()

-The command getTangent returns a list of the current tangents for each stress/strain or force/deformation relationship.
+The command getTangent returns the tangent values corresponding to each stress/strain or force/deformation relationship.
+For uniaxial materials and uniaxial sections, getTangent simply returns a single value.
+For n-dimensional materials and non-uniaxial sections, getTangent returns the flattened (row-major) tangent matrix.

 .. function:: getTangent()